-The Professional Education Unit (PEU) at Drury University, which is made up of the School of Education and Child Development (SECD) faculty, staff, and administrators, and all other full and part-time faculty contributing to the preparation of teachers, has been approved by the Council for the Accreditation of of Educator Preparation (CAEP) as of May 20, 2014.
-The next accreditation review occurred in Fall 2020.
+The Professional Education Unit (PEU) at Drury University, which is made up of the School of Education and Child Development (SECD) faculty, staff, and administrators, and all other full and part-time faculty contributing to the preparation of teachers, has been approved by the Council for the Accreditation of Educator Preparation (CAEP) as of April 26, 2021.

 All programs leading to teacher certification at the initial and advanced levels have been approved by the Missouri Department of Elementary and Secondary Education (DESE).